apache/couchdb-documentation/rfcs/016-fdb-replicator.md

 `transient` jobs are persisted to FDB as `couch_jobs` records, and so would survive node restarts.
 Also after transient jobs complete or failed, they used to disappear immediately.
-This design proposes keeping them around for a configurable emount of time to allow users to retrive their status via `_scheduler/jobs/$id` API.
+This design proposes keeping them around for a configurable emount of time to allow users to retrieve their status via `_scheduler/jobs/$id` API.

 ## Monitoring Endpoints